LewisBull2303/UltimateRPS/README.md

 - ### New Game Button

-  - When the user clicks on the home page there will be another button next to the continue button called New Game
+  - When the user clicks on the home page, there will be another button next to the continue button called New Game

   - This button allows the user to go back to the home page and start a new game if they want.